 Starting with your first appointment, our doctors are here for you.
 We’ll help you understand your diagnosis and work with you to develop personalized treatment options.

 The endocrine system affects almost every cell and organ in your body.
 It consists of groups of cells called glands, which make hormones that help control how your body works.
 Different glands release different hormones into your bloodstream to control important processes such as metabolism, reproduction, growth and development.
 Too much or too little of any hormone can cause health problems.

 If you’ve been diagnosed with diabetes or another hormonal disorder, we’re here to help.
-At HealthPartners and Park Nicollet, our endocrinologists are experts at understanding a broad range of health problems.
+Our HealthPartners and Park Nicollet endocrinology teams are experts at understanding a broad range of health problems.
 Using our advanced diagnostic and treatment options, we’ll work with you to help you understand your diagnosis and create a personalized treatment plan.

 Haven’t seen an endocrinologist before?
 We recommend scheduling a primary care appointment.
 Our primary care doctors are experts at diagnosing hundreds of conditions, including common endocrine conditions.